-- The Curator(s) will communicate with the TEx@ATA Coordinator and one ATA Board Member.
+- The Curator(s) will communicate with the TEx@ATA Coordinator.

 - The exhibition may take the following form:

 - Solo Show.
-A solo show will focus on the work of one artist with a minimum of four and a maximum of fifteen tapestries.
+A solo show will focus on the work of one artist with images of 25 – 50 tapestries.

 - Group Show.
-A group show will include a minimum of two artists and a maximum of ten artists with between ten and twenty-five tapestries.
+A group show will include a minimum of two artists and a maximum of ten artists with images of 25 – 50 tapestries.

 - The Curator(s) will choose the artists, the artworks, and the text(s) that will comprise the exhibition.

 - The Curator(s) will submit one or more statements or essays describing the conceptual, social and/or artistic context of the artworks included.

 - The exhibitions will comprise works by artists who either employ the techniques of handwoven tapestry or reference the medium conceptually.
 Submissions including work that stretches the traditional definition of tapestry are welcomed.
 If an artist also works in another medium, the Curator(s) may include a maximum of two non-woven works per artist or five non-woven works in a group show.